DARMA-tasking/vt-tv/docs/md/mainpage.md

 \section vttv_what_is What is VT TV?

-`vt-tv` provides visualizations of an application's work-to-rank mappings, communications, and memory usage.
+`vt-tv` provides visualizations of the work-to-rank mappings, communications, and memory usage of an application.

 Specifically, the task visualizer takes in JSON files that describe work as a series of phases and subphases that contain 1) tasks for each rank, 2) communications, and 3) other user-defined fields (such as memory usage).

-Using this input data, the task visualizer produces Exodus meshes to describe the ranks and objects over time, which can be visualized using Paraview.
+Using such input data, the task visualizer produces Exodus meshes to describe the ranks and objects over time, which can be visualized using Paraview.
 Additionally, the task visualizer can produce PNGs directly using a VTK workflow to render a visualization of ranks and tasks over phases.

 ---

 \section vttv_getting_started Getting Started

-You will need the following dependencies:
+You need the following dependencies:

 1. A C++ compiler that supports C++17
 2. [`cmake`](https://cmake.org/cmake/help/latest/) >= 3.17